 A new private internal staircase will also be installed.

-On the first floor is a new ensuite for the main bedroom, with his and her’s robes and a large linen storage area.
-A new main bathroom and a new study/living space on this floor will be useful for the whole family.
+The first floor will feature a new ensuite for the main bedroom with his and hers robes and a large linen storage area.
+This floor will also be renovated to include a new main bathroom and study for the whole family to enjoy.

-Carindale was the name of a housing estate constructed in the area in 1976 and was taken as the official name of the suburb when it separated from Belmont in 1980.
+Carindale was the name of a local housing estate in 1976 and became the official name of the suburb when it separated from Belmont in 1980.
 The name itself is a combination of “Carin” from the nearby suburb of Carina, and “dale” meaning valley.
 Carindale is located 10 kilometres east of the Brisbane CBD and borders Belmont, Carina, Carina Heights, Mackenzie, Mansfield, Mount Gravatt East and Tingalpa.
 Contact us today to be part of the future architecture of Carindale.